cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 There were some caveats, though, that I'd like to mention:

 * Figuring out how many topics to use to model a complex corpus of documents is largely trial and error from what I can tell.
 Too few and you end up with topics merging together.
 * In general, topic modeling can only take you so far.
-There ARE some errors and understanding what the topic *is* by a set of keywords can be challenging.
+There *are* some errors and understanding what the topic truly means by a set of keywords can be challenging.
 * Like any analysis of strongly contextual documents, you have to be vigilent to not read too much into the structure.
 Sometimes I found myself seeing what I expected to see in those clusters.

 On the whole, it was an entertaining and fascinating exercise.
 I'm definitely going to be trying this out for other sets of documents.